fahey252/Azure532Certification/DesignAndImplementCloudServices/deploy-a-cloud-service.md

 #### Package a deployment
   * Includes all of the application and service model files needed to deploy and run an application.
 Deploy two files: the __application package file (\*.cspkg)__ and the __service configuration file (*.cscfg)__.
+  * .CSPKG contains the compiled code, dependent assemblies, and the _cloud service definition_ (.csdef).
   * You can also use the __CSPack command-line tool__ to create a package from the command line.
 Installed with the Azure SDK.
 CSPack uses the contents of the service definition file and service configuration file to define the contents of the package.
+  * Can use Visual Studio Online to publish upgrades.
+Can use Visual Studio/CSPack to package then upload to the portal.

   ```cmd
   > cd C:\Program Files\Microsoft SDKs\Azure\.NET SDK\[sdk-version]\bin\